 America’s roads give motorcyclists a means to enjoy their favorite pastime all year long.
 Unfortunately, they can be a very treacherous place, especially during inclement weather.
 Other drivers have trouble detecting motorcycles around them, and even the safest bikers are sometimes injured due to an accident caused by a driver who didn’t see them.

 If you or a loved one has been injured or killed on a motorcycle due to another driver’s negligence, it is vital to get the compensation you deserve to cover your expenses.
-The attorneys at Guenard & Bozarth, LLP have a combined 60-plus years of experience in personal injury law and have built a reputation clients can trust.
-Visit our website today to find out how we can help you.
+The Sacramento motorcycle accident lawyers at Guenard & Bozarth, LLP have a combined 60-plus years of experience in personal injury law and have built a reputation clients can trust.
+Contact Guenard & Bozarth online today to find out how we can help you.